labthings/labthings-fastapi/docs/source/documentation.rst

 Generated documentation
 =======================

-LabThings describes its HTTP API in two ways: with a :ref:`wot_td` and with an OpenAPI_ document.
+LabThings describes its HTTP API in two ways: with a :ref:`gen_td` and with an OpenAPI_ document.

 .. _openapi: